onyx-platform/onyx-amazon-s3/README.md

  :onyx/doc "Writes segments to s3 files, one file per batch"}
 ```

-Segments received at this task will be serialized into a file per batch, named using a function:
+Segments received at this task will be serialized into a file per batch, placed at a key in the bucket which is named via the function defined at
-FIXME
-FIXME
-FIXME
-FIXME
-FIXME
-FIXME
-FIXME
+ `:s3/key-naming-fn`.
+This function takes an event map and returns a string.
+ Using the default naming function, `:onyx.plugin.s3-output/default-naming-fn`,
+ will name keys in the following format in UTC time format:
+ "yyyy-MM-dd-hh.mm.ss.SSS_batch_BATCH_UUID".

 Lifecycle entry: